salesforcecli/plugin-org/messages/create.sandbox.md

 # flags.async.description

 The command immediately displays the job ID and returns control of the terminal to you.
 This way, you can continue to use the CLI.
-To check the status of the sandbox creation, run "sf env resume sandbox".
+To check the status of the sandbox creation, run "<%= config.bin %> org resume sandbox".

 # flags.noPrompt.summary